kalnee/trivor/trivor-engine/README.md

 <h5 align="center">REST API to detect and generate insights over spoken language found in Movies and TV Shows.</h5>

+This engine leverages the use of NPL (Natural Language Processing) to detect sentences, tokens as well as the meaning of each token in the given sentence.
+After processing all sentences, our insights generators will produce valuable information that can be easily accessed via RESTful endpoints.

 ## Prerequisites

 - Docker or...